persteenolsen/pso-gatsby-blog-one/src/posts/2026-04-29-python-fastapi-auth-dl-three.md

   - pytorch
 ---

-Python FastAPI with JWT Auth serving a PyTorch-trained MLP model exported to ONNX predicting House Prices (v6) - hosted at Vercel Cloud using Serverless Functions
+Python FastAPI with JWT Auth predicting House Prices (v6) - hosted at Vercel Cloud using Serverless Functions

-This version is using the Ames Housing Dataset predicting houce prices and the model is trained by PyTorch
+This version is using the Ames Housing Dataset predicting houce prices by a PyTorch-trained MLP model exported to ONNX format ready for running at various platforms

-<p><a href="https://fastapi-jwt-auth-dl-three.vercel.app/docs" target="_blank" title="FastAPI serving JWT Auth and DL using ONNX">Try the demo by OpenAPI...</a></p>
+<p><a href="https://fastapi-jwt-auth-dl-three.vercel.app/docs" target="_blank" title="FastAPI predicting house prices by PyTorch">Try the demo by OpenAPI...</a></p>

 A Starter FastAPI + JWT Auth + Deep Learning + ONNX + House Price Predicting + Ames Housing Dataset + OpenAPI / Swagger - secured by HTTPS